jmlopezdona/testrail/README.md

 ## Reset instalation

 The configuration and data are keep in mysql database and config.php file in (/var/www/http/testrail) the apache server, although docker instances are been stopped or removed.
-If you need reinstall or reset de instalation, you need remove mysql and apache docker volumes (note: before you need stop and or remove docker instances)
+If you need reinstall or reset the instalation, you need remove mysql and apache docker volumes (note: before you need stop and/or remove docker instances)

 ```
 docker volume rm testrail testrail-mysql